rashelrr/team_piplups/README.md

     - Returns status code of 200 for successful add, 500 if failure
     - Faiure messages returned if there is already a review left at the restaurant by the username
     > Example Json Response: {"status":"failure", "status_code":"500"}
+  - Update star and Review https://lioneats.herokuapp.com/update_star_and_review
+    - When the user puts in both the new star and new review and hit submit, he/she will be redirected to the edit review page
+    - returns status code 200
+    - the user has to update both fields because they are required

 ---- @team: below needs to be updated for heroku----